Where are Vancouver’s best parks and places for nature? The region has dozens of city, regional and provincial parks and beaches to choose from.

 - Bear Creek Park – a popular park in Surrey with a miniature train for kids, an outdoor pool and attractive gardens with a duck pond.

-- Elgin Heritage Park – the park in South Surrey near Crescent Beach.
-It’s also home to historic Stewart Farm.
+- Elgin Heritage Park – a park in South Surrey near Crescent Beach.
+It’s home to the historic Stewart Farm.

-- Holland Park – a park near Central City Mall that’s used for a number of events each year.
+- Holland Park – a park near Central City Mall that’s used for a variety of events throughout the year.

 Municipal Parks Elsewhere in Metro Vancouver